A Modern Primer on Processing in Memory: Enabling the Adoption of PIM

-A naive solution to reducing the overhead of page walks is to utilize PIM engines to perform page table walks.
+\gfv{To improve \omvi{over} such \omvi{a} naive solution and reduce the} overhead of page walks\gfv{, we could} utilize PIM engines to perform page table walks.
 This can be done by duplicating the content of the TLB and {moving} the page walker {to} the PIM processing logic in main memory.
 Unfortunately, this is either difficult or expensive for three reasons.
 First, coherence {has} to be maintained between the CPU's TLBs and the memory-side TLBs.
 This introduces extra complexity and off-chip requests.
 Second, duplicating the TLBs increases the storage and complexity overheads {on the memory side, which should be carefully contained}.
 Third, if main memory is shared across {CPUs with} different types of architectures, page table structures and the implementation of address translations can be different across {the different} architectures.
 Ensuring compatibility between the in-memory TLB/page walker and all possible types of {virtual memory} architecture designs can be complicated and often not even practically feasible.

 To address these concerns and reduce the overhead of virtual memory, we explore a tractable solution for PIM address translation as part of our in-memory pointer chasing accelerator, IMPICA~\cite{impica}.
 IMPICA exploits the high bandwidth available within 3D-stacked memory to traverse a chain of virtual memory pointers within DRAM, \emph{without} having to look up virtual-to-physical address translations in the CPU translation lookaside buffer (TLB) and without using the page walkers within the CPU. {IMPICA's key ideas are 1) to use a region-based page table, which is optimized for PIM acceleration, and 2) to decouple address calculation and memory access with two specialized engines.
 IMPICA improves the performance of pointer chasing operations in three commonly-used linked data structures (linked lists, hash tables, and B-trees) by 92\%, 29\%, and 18\%, respectively.
 On a real database application, DBx1000, IMPICA improves transaction throughput and response time by 16\% and 13\%, respectively.
-IMPICA also reduces overall system energy consumption (by 41\%, 23\%, and 10\% for the three commonly-used data structures, and by 6\% for DBx1000).}
+IMPICA also reduces overall system energy consumption (by 41\%, 23\%, and 10\% for the three commonly-used data structures, and by 6\% for DBx1000). \gf{IMPICA's source code is available at \url{https://github.com/CMU-SAFARI/IMPICA}.}}